CeliaPires/Credit-Card/README.md

 **<span style="color: #C77DFF;">Where Women meet Data mAgic</span>**
 _<span style="color: #7209B7;">Breaking barriers, predicting churn, shaping future</span>_

-This project builds an end-to-end machine learning system to predict customer churn and deliver personalized retention strategies.
-Using comprehensive data analysis across demographics, financial behavior, and account patterns, the system identifies at-risk customers through four analytical notebooks covering ETL, descriptive statistics, correlations, and segmentation.
-An interactive Streamlit application provides real-time churn predictions and matches customers to personas like "Stressed Sarah" for targeted retention solutions including personalized outreach, payment plans, and financial wellness resources.
-The platform combines predictive analytics with design thinking to proactively reduce churn and maximize customer lifetime value.
+This project aims to develop an end-to-end machine learning solution to predict customer churn in the financial services sector.
+By leveraging historical customer data—including demographics, transaction behavior, and credit usage—the system identifies customers who are at risk of leaving.
+The project begins with a robust ETL pipeline that cleans, preprocesses, and encodes the data to prepare it for modeling.
+A logistic regression model is then trained to predict churn with high accuracy.
+Complementing the predictive model, Tableau dashboards provide interactive visualizations for exploratory data analysis and business insights.
+The ultimate goal is to create a customer-centric platform that integrates predictive analytics with design thinking principles to enable personalized retention strategies and improve customer lifetime value.
+Future development includes advanced segmentation, enhanced model deployment, and a user-friendly Streamlit app for real-time churn prediction and intervention.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)(CELIA)

 ## Dataset Information

-**Source:** Kaggle Credit Card Customer Churn Dataset **Total Columns:** 23 (analyzing 21 columns)
+**Source:** Kaggle Credit Card Customer Churn Dataset **Total Columns:** 23 (analyzing all columns)
 **Target Variable:** Attrition_Flag (whether customer churned or not)

 ### Column Descriptions